namel3ss-Ai/namel3ss-ai-programming-language/docs/language_spec.md

   - Functional: `any(list, where: predicate)`, `all(list, where: predicate)`
   - Diagnostics: `N3-4200` any/all requires list, `N3-4201` predicate must be boolean.
 - Time/random helpers: `current timestamp`, `current date`, `random uuid` and their functional forms.
 Passing arguments raises `N3-4300`.
+- Canonical DSL: The English-style surface is the primary, modern syntax.
+Legacy symbolic/colon forms remain supported via automatic transformation, but lint will suggest migrating to the English forms.
+All examples in this spec use the modern syntax.
 - Pattern matching:
   - `match <expr>:` with `when <pattern>:` branches and optional `otherwise:`.
   - Patterns may be literals, comparisons, or success/error bindings (`when success as value:` / `when error as err:`).